What motivates a travel blogger like me to write about particular topics?

-What made me want to write about this is a comment I got a while ago to a post I published about Chiang Mai.
-(This also happened to be one of my first commissioned pieces written by an outside contributor.)
-You can see the comment here; but basically, it was a complaint about how blogs sometimes cover similar topics in a very similar way, like… listing some of the top things to do in Chiang Mai (ugh… another one of those?).
+A while ago I received a comment on a post I published about Chiang Mai in Thailand.
+You can see the comment here; but basically, it’s a complaint on how blogs often cover similar topics in a very similar way.
+It’s true: listing some of the top things to do in Chiang Mai, one of Thailand’s most popular destinations, hardly seems inspired.
+I mean, ugh, yet another one of those?

 It probably doesn’t make sense… at least, not until you see how popular places like Chiang Mai stack up against the less popular ones.